 Amazon’s Kindle Fire HDX 7”

-The new Kindle Fires have a few awesome features found nowhere else in the tablet world.
-Aside from the expected processor and RAM bump, the newest Kindle Fires have a Mayday feature that helps you connect with an Amazon tech-support employee directly on the tablet.
-The tech support agent shows up on your screen in a tiny video box while they help you.
-If you’re having any trouble navigating or troubleshooting your device, Mayday is here to help, and that’s awesome.
+The new Kindle Fires have a few awesome features found nowhere else in the tablet world, like Mayday.
+Mayday helps you connect with an Amazon tech-support employee directly on your tablet.
+The tech support agent shows up on your screen in a tiny video box to help you.
+If you’re having trouble with your device, Mayday is here to help, and that’s awesome.
 Amazon’s staff won’t be able to see your passwords, and you can ask them to disable screen mirroring at any time.
 The feature also doesn’t use the Fire’s front-facing camera, so no worries there.

 The Kindle Fire HDX won’t blow the competition away with specs – though they are impressive – but it will when it comes to support.
 Amazon has made its tablet friendlier and less intimidating, and wants to deliver a world-class experience.
 Mission accomplished!